hanneswidrig/azure-devops-pull-request-center/README.md

 ## 📐 Features

-- Modern UI based on Azure DevOps
+- Modern UI based on Azure DevOps Design System.
-- Quick glance information about pull request across all your repositories.
+- At a quick glance information about pull request across all your repositories.
-- Advanced filtering and full screen experience
+- Advanced filtering and full screen experience.

 ## 🧩 Compatibility